Bruno Martella: Pescara

-Born in Atri, Abruzzo, Martella started his career at Abruzzo team Real Madrid CF. He was the member of Giovanissimi Provincial U14 team "A" in 2005–06 season.
+Born in Atri, Abruzzo, Martella started his career at the Abruzzo team Real Madrid CF. He was a member of the Giovanissimi Provincial U14 team "A" in the 2005–06 season.
 Martella was a member of Allievi A U17 team in 2008–09 season and lastly for the reserve from 2009 to January 2012.
-Martella played in Berretti Reserve League in 2009–10 and Primavera Reserve League from 2010 to January 2012 after the first team promoted to Serie B. He also spent 6 months with Sampdoria's reserve after the club signed Martella in co-ownership deal for €250,000 in 4 1/2-year contract.
+Martella played in Berretti Reserve League in 2009–10 and Primavera Reserve League from 2010 to January 2012 after the first team was promoted to Serie B. He also spent 6 months with Sampdoria's reserve after the club signed Martella in co-ownership deal for €250,000 in 4 1/2-year contract.
 The co-ownership deal was renewed in June 2011 and Martella returned to Pescara in temporary deal, along with Loris Bacchetti on 1 July 2011.